We may get commissions for purchases made through links in this post.

 - If you own a Persian cat, there’s a good chance that there’s some Turkish Angora in him or her as well.

 - Angora cats share their name with a breed of rabbits.
-Angora wool is a delicate soft fibre produced from the thick fluffy coat of the rabbits (but not the cats).
+Angora wool is a delicate soft fiber produced from the thick fluffy coat of the rabbits (but not the cats).

 - The Turkish Angora is a different breed from the Turkish Van, although both originate from the same region in Turkey.
 The difference can be seen on the genetic level as well.